Mathematical models of social learning: Bayesian model

-Non-Bayesian learning
+Critics to Bayes

-Bayesian learning is often considered the benchmark model for social learning, in which individuals use Bayes' rule to incorporate new pieces of information to their belief.
-However, it has been shown that such a Bayesian "update" is fairly sophisticated and imposes an unreasonable cognitive load on agents which might not be realistic for human beings.
+It has been shown[] that such a Bayesian "update" is fairly sophisticated and imposes an unreasonable cognitive load on agents which might not be realistic for human beings.

-Therefore, scientists have studied simpler non-Bayesian models, most notably the DeGroot model, introduced by DeGroot in 1974, which is one of the very first models for describing how humans interact with each other in a social network.
+Therefore, scientists have studied simpler non-Bayesian models, most notably the DeGroot model, introduced by DeGroot in 1974, which is one of the first models for describing how humans interact with each other in a social network.
 In this setting, there is a true state of the world, and each agent receives a noisy independent signal from this true value and communicates with other agents repeatedly.
 According to the DeGroot model, each agent takes a weighted average of their neighbors' opinions at each step to update their own belief.

 The statistician George E. P. Box once said, "All models are wrong; however, some of them are useful."
 Along the same lines, the DeGroot model is a fairly simple model but it can provide us with useful insights about the learning process in social networks.
 Indeed, the simplicity of this model makes it tractable for theoretical studies.
 Specifically, we can analyze different network structure to see for which structures these naive agents can successfully aggregate decentralized information.
 Since the DeGroot model can be considered a Markov chain, provided that a network is strongly connected (so there is a direct path from any agent to any other) and satisfies a weak aperiodicity condition, beliefs will converge to a consensus.
 When consensus is reached, the belief of each agent is a weighted average of agents' initial beliefs.
 These weights provide a measure of social influence.

 In the case of a converging opinion dynamic, the social network is called wise if the consensus belief is equal to the true state of the world.
 It can be shown that the necessary and sufficient condition for wisdom is that the influence of the most influential agent vanishes as the network grows.
 The speed of convergence is irrelevant to the wisdom of the social network.